We've independently reviewed this article to make sure it's as accurate as we can make it.

-The NuWave Oven is an interesting appliance.
-It actually cooks in three different ways.
-It uses infrared, conduction, and convection.
-I won’t turn this into a science lecture, but I’ll briefly explain how each of these heat transfer methods cooks your food.
+NuWave ovens, on the other hand, cook in three different ways.
+They use infrared, conduction, and convection.
+I won’t turn this into a science lecture, but I’ll briefly explain how these heat transfer methods cook your food.

 Conduction is the most basic of heat transfers.
 Simply put, a hot thing makes a cold or cool thing hot too.
 You preheat your oven to make the interior hot.
 Once heated, you place your food inside, and the heat transfers.

 Convection is the method of cooking air fryers use.
-This involves hot air being circulated with a fan to surround the food and cook it.
-Convection is much like conduction but it adds the element of movement.
-In this case, the movement comes from air.
+Convection involves hot air being circulated with a fan to surround the food and cook it.
+It’s much like conduction but adds movement.

 Infrared is the unique aspect of the NuWave.
-It actually involves energy waves that are absorbed by the food to heat it up.
-In an infrared oven, shields and reflectors help transfer these waves.
+It involves energy waves that are absorbed by the food to heat it.
+In a NuWave infrared oven, shields and reflectors help transfer energy waves.

-This triple threat makes a NuWave Oven cook faster and with up to 75% less energy than traditional cooking.
+The three different ways in which a NuWave Oven cooks helps it use up to 75% less energy than traditional cooking.

 Good news!
-No matter which appliance you choose, in this case, you’re getting a healthy option.
-Both cookers prepare food with less fats and oils.
+No matter which appliance you choose, you’ll get a healthy option.
+In my experience, both cook food with minimal fats and oils.

-Air fryers don’t collect oils, but they don’t use extra to begin with.
-Air fryers use little to no oil to fry, so you get the crisp with less fat and more yum.
+Air fryers don’t collect oils, but they don’t use extra, to begin with.
+Air fryers use little to no oil to fry, so you get the crisp with less fat.

-This head-to-head battle also goes to the NuWave Oven.
 Air fryers are convenient for what they do.
-They’re easy to use, easy to clean, and fry foods without oil.
+They’re easy to use and clean.